 “There’s been some effort to restore habitat for them.
 I think the major thing NCC can focus on is improving the habitat and making sure that it is actually available for them,” says Kraus.
 “The major project we’re taking on right now is in the Nottawasaga River and that has one of the most viable populations of lake sturgeon left in southern Ontario.”

-In fact this popular yet threatened species has been located in an NCC project area along the Nottawasaga River, within the Minesing Wetlands Natural Area.
+This popular yet threatened species has been located in an NCC project area along the Nottawasaga River, within the Minesing Wetlands Natural Area.

-Kraus admits that the lake sturgeon offer much more than just excitement to biologists.
+Kraus admits that lake sturgeon offer much more than just excitement to biologists.
 “From a human perspective, it’s an incredible experience for anyone,” he says.
 “To just be able to stand on the edge of a river and watch hundreds of century-old fish* coming up to spawn is certainly an experience I would want my kids to have.”

 *Female lake sturgeons can live up to 150 years.